-Since the neutrons are electrically neutral particles, they are mainly subject to strong nuclear forces but not to electric forces.
+Detection of neutrons is very specific, since the neutrons are electrically neutral particles, thus they are mainly subject to strong nuclear forces but not to electric forces.
 Therefore neutrons are not directly ionizing and they have usually to be converted into charged particles before they can be detected.
 Generally every type of neutron detector must be equipped with converter (to convert neutron radiation to common detectable radiation) and one of the conventional radiation detectors (scintillation detector, gaseous detector, semiconductor detector, etc.).

 Two basic types of neutron interactions with matter are for this purpose available: